themightychris/awesome-civic/README.md

 *Awesome tools to help get your civic duty on*

 - [jq](https://stedolan.github.io/jq/) A lightweight and flexible command-line JSON processor.
-- [Miller](https://github.com/johnkerl/miller) is like sed, awk, cut, join, and sort for name-indexed data such as CSV
+- [Miller](https://github.com/johnkerl/miller) is like sed, awk, cut, join, and sort for name-indexed data such as CSV.
 - [csvdedupe](https://github.com/datamade/csvdedupe) - Command line tool using the [dedupe](https://github.com/datamade/dedupe) python library for deduplicating CSV files.
 - [csvkit](https://github.com/onyxfish/csvkit) - A suite of utilities for converting to and working with CSV files.
 - [datamash](http://www.gnu.org/software/datamash/) - Command line tool to perform simple calculation (e.g. count, sum, min, max, mean, stdev, string coalescing) on input files.